igoroctaviano/jsunpers/es6/bundle.md

     console.log(iL);
     let iL = 10;

-As you can see, when the first *console.log* statement is called, the variale *i* have no value yet, it was decalred and initialized but assinged too late, causing the return of the value *undefined*.
-But wait a minute, why the *let* variable was not "Hoisted" moved to the top as the *var* was?
+As you can see, when the first *console.log* statement is called, the variale *i* have no value yet, it was declared and initialized but assigned too late, causing the return of the value *undefined*.
+But wait a minute, why the *let* variable was not "hoisted" or moved to the top like the *var*?
 In ECMAScript 2015, *let* will hoist the variable declaration to the top of the block, BUT NOT the initialization.
 Contrary to declaring a variable with *var*, which hoists both declaration and initialization, referencing the variable in the block before the initialization results in a *ReferenceError*.
 The variable is in a "temporal dead zone" from the start of the block until the initialization is processed.
 So it means that the *console.log* statement will execute and the variable *iL* was not initialized yet, causing *ReferenceError* to occur.

 Take care when using *let*! you wanna a exemple?